 - College Council grants CANNOT fund research stipends.

-- The grants are disbursed to students through direct deposit roughly two weeks after notification of selection.
+- The grants are disbursed to students through direct deposit after notification of selection.
 Students are on their Honor as a student of the University of Virginia to spend the grant funds according to the budget that was submitted and approved.

 - All purchases that go beyond the above-stated regulations must be approved in advance by the Academic Affairs Chair and Treasurer of College Council in consultation with appropriate University officials.

-**Violations of any of the above regulations will result in the cancelation of the grant.
+Violations of any of the above regulations will result in the cancellation of the grant.

 Receipt of Award

 Grant recipients will be required to meet with the Grants Chair to discuss grant requirements and payment procedures.
-Awards will be disbursed through direct deposit, which students must set up in their SIS accounts.
+Awards will be disbursed through direct deposit, which students must set up in their SIS accounts, using the following link.
 Recipients are on their Honor as students of the University of Virginia to spend the money as detailed in their approved budgets, and any changes to this budget must be reported to and approved by the Grant Chair.